Iddorot/dj-tools/README.md

 # Mixxx Tracklist Generator

 ## Overview
 This utility exports a tracklist from the [Mixxx](https://mixxx.org/) open-source DJ software's database.
-It retrieves the tracks from a playlist based on a specified date and generates a formatted text file.
+It retrieves the tracks from the history playlist based on a specified date and generates a formatted text file.

 ## Features
 - Queries the Mixxx database for a playlist created on a specific date.